quanghuy0497/Deep-Learning-Specialization/Course 5 - Sequence Models/Readme.md

 ## Transformer Network

 > Sequence models can be augmented with Transformer network.
-This week, you will also build a Question Answering model with transformer.
+This week, you will also implement a transformer network and build a Named-Entity Recognition or Question Answering model.

 ### Transformers